 Jahja Ling’s distinguished career as an internationally renowned conductor has earned him an exceptional reputation for musical integrity, intensity and expressivity.
 Born in Jakarta, Indonesia and now a citizen of the United States, he is the first and only conductor of Chinese descent who holds a music director position with a major orchestra in the US and has conducted all of the major symphony orchestras in North America including Boston, Chicago, Cleveland, Los Angeles, New York, Philadelphia, Pittsburgh and San Francisco.

-The 2016-17 season marks Mr. Ling’s 13th and final season as Music Director of the San Diego Symphony.
-Mr. Ling is universally praised for his work and dedication of building the San Diego Symphony Orchestra from an orchestra of post-bankruptcy state into one of the top tier major orchestra during his 13 years tenure as music director.
-He has appointed more than 65 new musicians from all over the world to form this remarkable ensemble and together they have collaborated with world’s greatest soloists such as Emanuel Ax, Joshua Bell, Yefim Bronfman, James Galway, Lang Lang, Yo-Yo Ma, Itzhak Perlman, Pepe Romero, and Gil Shaham.
-In October of 2013, Mr. Ling led the orchestra in a sold out concert at Carnegie Hall with Lang Lang as soloist, followed by a tour to China where they appeared in five concerts in Yentai (San Diego’s sister city), Shanghai and Beijing with soloists Joshua Bell and Augustin Hadelich.
-This was the first international tour and the first appearance of the San Diego Symphony at Carnegie Hall in its 102 year history.
-Together they have recorded new works of Bright Sheng for Telarc Records (released in summer of 2009) and a CD of Lucas Richman’s Behold the Bold Umbrellaphant and Saint-Saëns’ Carnival of the Animals with soloists Jackie Parker and Orli Shaham distributed by Naxos in 2013 and six others CDs of standard major works on the orchestra’s own label.
-The Orchestra has named him as their first Conductor Laureate in its history.
+Mr. Ling is universally praised for his work as music director of San Diego Symphony Orchestra from post-bankruptcy state into one of the top tier major orchestra during his 13-year tenure from 2004 to 2017.
+He has appointed more than 70 new musicians from all over the world to form this remarkable ensemble, and together they have collaborated with world’s greatest soloists.
+In October of 2013 Mr. Ling led the orchestra in a sold-out concert for their first appearance at Carnegie Hall, followed by their first international tour to China where they appeared in five concerts in Beijing, Shanghai and Yantai.
+Together they have recorded works for Telarc Records and Naxos, and eight other CDs on the Orchestra’s own label.
+The Orchestra has named him their first Conductor Laureate in its history.

-Mr. Ling holds one of the longest continuous relationships with one of the world’s greatest orchestras, The Cleveland Orchestra for 32 seasons and remains one of the most beloved and respected conductors by the Orchestra and Cleveland community.
-In the 2014-15 season, he continued to celebrate his 30th anniversary with that esteemed ensemble with performances at Severance Hall, the Blossom Festival and Palm Beach, Florida.
-On the invitation of Christoph von Dohnanyi, who has been the most important mentor to him, he first served as Associate Conductor in the 1984-85 season, and then as Resident Conductor for 17 years from 1985-2002 and as Blossom Festival Director for six seasons (2000-2005); he has returned as guest conductor annually.
-His telecast of A Concert in Tribute and Remembrance with the Orchestra for 9/11/2011 received an Emmy® Award.
+Mr. Ling holds a special relationship with one of the world’s greatest orchestras, The Cleveland Orchestra, beginning in 1984 and continuing for 34 seasons, having conducted more than 550 concerts over 600 works.
+He has held the positions of Associate Conductor (1984-85), Resident Conductor (1985-2002), Blossom Festival Director (2000-05) and as regular guest conductor in every season since 2005, making him the conductor who has conducted the ensemble for the longest time in its 100-year history.
+He has also led the Orchestra for millions of audience members in its annual downtown concerts as well as the most number of concerts in the Blossom Festival’s history.
+His telecast of A Concert in Tribute and Remembrance with the Orchestra for 9/11/2011 received a local Emmy® Award.
 The U.S. House of Representatives presented a Congressional Record of his outstanding achievements in the U.S. Capitol in September 2006.
-Mr. Ling has also served as Music Director of The Florida Orchestra (1988-2003), Artistic Director of the Taiwan Philharmonic/NSO (1998-2001), and Assistant and Associate Conductor of the San Francisco Symphony.
-Deeply committed to education, Mr. Ling served as founding Music Director of the Cleveland Orchestra Youth Orchestra (1986-1993) and the San Francisco Symphony Youth Orchestra (1981-84) and has conducted the orchestras of Cleveland Institute of Music, Colburn, Curtis Institute, Juilliard, Yale, and the Aspen Music Festival.
-Mr. Ling also served as the Director of Tanglewood/BU Young Artists Orchestra during 1983 and 1984 season at Tanglewood Music Center.
-Since last season he was named as Distinguished Principal Guest Faculty of the Cleveland Institute of Music.
+Mr. Ling also served as Music Director of The Florida Orchestra (1988-2003), Artistic Director of the Taiwan Philharmonic/NSO (1998-2001) and Assistant and Associate Conductor of the San Francisco Symphony.
+Deeply committed to education, Mr. Ling served as founding Music Director of the Cleveland Orchestra Youth Orchestra (1986-1993), the San Francisco Symphony Youth Orchestra (1981-84), and he served as the Director of Tanglewood/BU Young Artists Orchestra during 1983 and 1984 seasons.
+In the last two seasons he was named Distinguished Principal Guest Faculty of the Cleveland Institute of Music.

 Mr. Ling made his European debut with the Leipzig Gewandhaus Orchestra in 1988 on the invitation of Kurt Masur, who was his closest mentor throughout his musical life.
 He has also appeared with Berlin Radio Symphony, Chamber Orchestra of Lausanne, China Philharmonic, Copenhagen Philharmonic, Guangzhou Symphony, Hangzhou Symphony, Hong Kong Philharmonic, Jakarta Symphony, MDR Symphony in Leipzig, National Symphony of Taiwan, NDR Symphony Orchestra in Hamburg, Netherlands Radio Philharmonic, Orchestre National du Capitole de Toulouse, Royal Philharmonic of London, Scottish Chamber Orchestra, Shanghai Symphony, Singapore Symphony, Stockholm Philharmonic, Sydney Symphony, and Yomiuri Symphony Orchestra in Tokyo among others.
 As music director of the Florida Orchestra, Mr. Ling was the first classical music conductor ever invited to conduct at a Super Bowl where he conducted Whitney Houston in the legendary national anthem at Super Bowl XXV.
 It was televised to 750 million viewers worldwide and their recording went platinum.
 It is still acknowledged as the best rendition of the US National Anthem to date.
 In 1983 Mayor/Senator Dianne Feinstein invited Jahja Ling to conduct a special concert in Davies Hall, San Francisco for a state visit of England’s Queen Elizabeth II.
 As part of the celebrations marking the return of Hong Kong to China, Mr. Ling led the Scottish Chamber Orchestra in Hong Kong in May 1997.
 In May 2000 his gala performance with the St. Louis Symphony and cellist Yo-Yo Ma was featured on the ABC News program 20/20.
 In 2001 Mr. Ling was invited to conduct the Super World Orchestra, an orchestra comprised of principals of 30 of the most prominent orchestras in Europe, America and Asia for performances in Osaka and Tokyo.
 In 2009 he conducted the Worldwide Chinese Festival Orchestra in the new National Center for the Performing Arts in Beijing, an orchestra comprised of the best Chinese musicians who hold major positions with the world’s most prestigious orchestras.
 His performance was telecast by Chinese Central Television (CCTV) and was made available for video streaming on their website.
 Chinese Central Television (CCTV) and Phoenix Television in China also telecast an hour-long profile of his musical journey worldwide.
 In June of 2012 he conducted the Schleswig Holstein Festival Orchestra in Berlin’s O2 World on the occasion of Lang Lang’s 30th birthday concert with Lang Lang, Herbie Hancock and 50 young pianists from around the world.
 The concert, attended by more than 10,000 people, was also telecast live by German and Spanish TV.